k0fin/PwnedConsole/README.md

 	There are a few things I had in mind to improve the functionality of the tool.
 These things are currently in progress, so don't get butthurt if something doesn't work. :)

+< Credits >

+	Thanks to Troy Hunt for an awesome API to play with.
+	Thanks to Eric Fay for writing the PyPwned module.